pivotal/docs-tap/set-up-namespaces.hbs.md

     Where:

-    - `YOUR-NAMESPACE` is the name that you want to use for the developer namespace.
+    - `YOUR-NAMESPACE` is the name for the developer namespace.
     For example, use `default` for the default namespace.
     - `REGISTRY-SERVER` is the URL of the registry.
 For Dockerhub, this must be `https://index.docker.io/v1/`.
 Specifically, it must have the leading `https://`, the `v1` path,